-Meghalaya’s turmeric production is nothing compared to that produced by the southern states.
+Meghalaya’s turmeric production is nothing compared to that produced by the southern states in terms of volume.
 But this is about to change with the state’s thrust on ‘Mission Lakadong’ that aims to increase production from the present 10,000 MT per annum to 50,000 MT in the next five years.

-Farming is a serious business and not all smooth sailing.
-If you are curious to know about the pre-planting activities and what goes on in the fields.
-You have to discover firsthand how the farmers go about their business of planting Lakadong turmeric.
+Farming is a serious business and it's never always smooth sailing.
+If you are curious to know about the pre-planting activities and what goes on in the fields, you have to discover firsthand how the farmers go about their business of planting Lakadong turmeric.

 Know more about which Lakadong turmeric seeds farmers use, how they care for these seeds, and how they prepare them and the soil for planting.

-You can also learn more about what manure they use or whether they add fertilizers and pesticides at all.
-Or how long does it take for turmeric plants to mature?
+You can also learn more about what manure they use or whether they add fertilizers and pesticides at all or how long it takes for turmeric plants to mature.

 Planting season is the best season to find out everything about their methods.
 Here’s how the farmers go about preparing to plant their Lakadong turmeric seeds.

 The best way to learn to farm is from the farmer.
 Our farmer partner, Bah Shadap is not only a farmer and one of our trusted suppliers but also our educator on everything traditional about Lakadong turmeric.
 While he is not involved in planting Lakadong turmeric on a large scale on his own, he is involved with other farmers who plant this turmeric.

-You can say he is sort of ‘farm manager’ because he goes to every farm to watch, hawk-eyed and ensure the farmers plant the way they should.
+You can say he is sort of a ‘farm manager’ because he goes to every farm to watch, hawk-eyed and ensure the farmers plant the way they should.